ArcKayNine/tcg-research-desk/README.md

 - Bug: "(BRO 16)", "(DAR 213)", etc. show up in data for Pioneer.
 - Bug: All decks have valid WRs - Fix globbing in get_tournament_files (related to broader problem of format id from file).
 - Split into preprocess and postprocess pip imports (mainly an sklearn thing).
-- Process_data:
-    - TODO: Need to fix the below, currently melee doesn't have round results.
 - Remove pre-modern and premodern from modern
 - Docco/how to.
-- HTML hover in top left corner.
 - Confidence on matrix.

 DONE (Pending testing)
 - Hover broken on flip cards in HTML.
+- HTML hover in top left corner.
+- Scale down.

 DONE
 - Lock light/dark mode.